IIIristraM/sagun/README.md

 ```

-If changes happened in the middle of long running `onLoad` this saga will be canceled (break on nearest yield) and `onDispose` will be called.
+If changes happened in the middle of long running `onLoad`, this saga will be canceled (break on nearest yield) and `onDispose` will be called.
-It is guaranteed that `onDispose` will be fully executed before next `onLoad`, so if changes happened multiple times during long running `onDispose`, `onLoad` will be called once with latest arguments. `onLoad` is wrapped into operation so you able to subscribe to its execution using `operationId` provided by the hook.
+It is guaranteed that `onDispose` will be fully executed before next `onLoad`, so if changes happened multiple times during long running `onDispose`, `onLoad` will be called only once with latest arguments. `onLoad` is wrapped into operation, so you are able to subscribe to its execution using `operationId`, provided by the hook.

 #### 2. useService